 The person responsible to the Course Authority for determining a provisional mark for students enrolled in a course or courses.
 A Course Convenor is always an Examiner.

-An international student on campus studying at Gifu-city as a non-award full time student for one or two semesters whereby their home institution has an agreement with Gifu-city to reciprocate an exchange of students back and forth in lieu of paying Gifu-city tuition fees.
+An international student on campus studying at Gifu-city as a non-award full time student for one or more terms or semesters whereby their home institution has an agreement with Gifu-city to reciprocate an exchange of students back and forth in lieu of paying Gifu-city tuition fees.
 Students receive credit and graduate from their home university.

 Cancellation (either permanently or for a specified period) of the enrolment of a student, typically due to unsatisfactory academic performance or as a penalty for misconduct, and termination of all rights and privileges as a student of the University, including the right to re-enrol as a student and the right to enter or to be on University grounds.
 At the end of the exclusion period the student must re-apply for re-admission to Gifu-city under the relevant admissions process.
 There is no automatic right of re-admission.

 Exclusions are courses students are excluded from taking, generally because they have content in common with courses for which the student has previously been granted credit.